Pilonidal disease

-Pilonidal disease is a type of skin infection which typically occurs as a cyst between the cheeks of the buttocks and often at the upper end.
+Pilonidal disease is a type of skin infection that typically occurs as a cyst between the cheeks of the buttocks and often at the upper end.
 Symptoms may include pain, swelling, and redness.
 There may also be drainage of fluid, but rarely a fever.

 Risk factors include obesity, family history, prolonged sitting, greater amounts of hair, and not enough exercise.
-The underlying mechanism is believed to involve a mechanical process.
-The lesions may contain hair and skin debris.
+The underlying mechanism is believed to involve a mechanical process where hair and skin debris get sucked into the subcutaneous tissues through skin openings called pits.
 Diagnosis is based on symptoms and examination.

-If there is infection, treatment is generally by incision and drainage just off the midline.
+If there is an infection, treatment is generally by incision and drainage just off the midline.
 Shaving the area and laser hair removal may prevent recurrence.
 More extensive surgery may be required if the disease recurs.
 Antibiotics are usually not needed.
-Without treatment the condition may remain long term.
+Without treatment, the condition may remain long-term.

 About 3 per 10,000 people per year are affected, and it occurs more often in males than females.
 Young adults are most commonly affected.
-The term "pilonidal" means "nest of hair".
+The term pilonidal means 'nest of hair'.
 The condition was first described in 1833.

 Signs and symptoms

-Pilonidal cysts are itchy and often very painful, and typically occur between the ages of 15 and 35.
+Pilonidal cysts can be itchy and often very painful, and typically occur between the ages of 15 and 35.
 Although usually found near the coccyx, the condition can also affect the navel, armpit, the cheek, or the genital region, though these locations are much rarer.